dcnieho/gazeMapper/README.md

 | --- | --- | --- | --- |

 ### Coordinate system of data
-Gaze data in poster space in the `gazePosterPos.tsv` file of a processed recording has its origin (0,0) at the center of the position of the fixation target that was indicated to be the center target with the `centerTarget` setting in the [`validationSetup.txt` configuration file](/src/glassesValidator/config/validationSetup.txt).
+The gaze data in plane-space in the `gazePosterPos.tsv` file of a processed recording has its origin (0,0) at the center of the position of the fixation target that was indicated to be the center target with the `centerTarget` setting in the [`validationSetup.txt` configuration file](/src/glassesValidator/config/validationSetup.txt).
 The positive x-axis points to the right and the positive y-axis downward, which means that (-,-) coordinates are to the left and above of the poster origin, and (+,+) to the right and below.